 The shiraz was a little disappointing compared to my expectations but I’d happily order it in a bar in Thailand.
 The blanc de blanc I was more impressed by and would definitely treat myself to a glass if I saw it on the menu.

 The cuvée de Siam blanc and rouge were not for me.
 Likewise, the crab timbale and foie gras didn’t hit the spot but that duck and that lamb?
 I’d definitely consider ordering them if I was having my last meal on death row.
 Not that I’m planning to be on death row any time soon.
 Or ever.
 Let’s make that ever.

 Want more wine time back in Hua Hin?

 Although I didn’t eat at the Hua Hin Hills Bistro, the menu looked interesting (though expensive) and there was a fair selection of international wine on offer (though mainly from the big brands that you’ll find at home).
 What looked most appealing was the offers.
 Check online and time your visit and you could be in for a well-priced ‘free-flow’ treat.

 Here’s a look at the bistro menu.
 I suspect it changes but this will give you an idea of the food and prices.

-I was impressed with the broad list of activities on offer at Hua Hin Hills Vineyard.
+I was impressed with the broad list of activities on offer.
 So, if you travel as a group and some members aren’t as into wine, they can go mountain biking, bottle painting or just enjoy an a la carte lunch.

 You can also take a tour of the vineyard by ‘vintage’ jeep.
 I’d highly recommend this.
 It takes only 15 minutes and the guide will give you the low-down on the land, the grapes, the harvesting and the climate.
 Plus, you get to bump and jig through the terrain on a jeep for a short while.